tidy-intelligence/r-owidapi/README.md

 such as poverty, disease, hunger, climate change, war, existential risks, and inequality.

+The package is part of the [econdataverse](https://www.econdataverse.org/) family of packages aimed at helping economists and financial professionals work with sovereign-level economic data.

 > 💡 The ETL Catalog API is currently in beta and relies on internal
 > APIs that change on a regular basis.
-Once the API is stable, it will
+Once the API is stable, it is
-> also be included in this package.
+> planned to be included in this package.

 ## Installation